-Ballast Bonuses: (Already referred to in lesson three).
-Where some ships deliver on to timecharter some distance from their original position, their owners may negotiate a positioning bonus to cover time and expenses (e.g. bunker costs or canal tolls) incurred between departure from the original position to the vessel’s delivery under the new employment.
-(Very occasionally, if a time charterer redelivers a vessel in a poor position relative to following employment opportunities, it may be possible for an owner to negotiate a redelivery positioning bonus, although this is not very common).
-Such a lumpsum payment, however, whether applicable to delivery on to or redelivery off timecharter, is termed a ‘ballast bonus’, and a delivery ballast bonus is usually payable in full together with the first hire due under a new timecharter.
-Payments in respect of hire are usually subject to a discount for address commissions and/or brokerages (just as for freight), but not so in respect of bunkers or canal tolls.
-Consequently, with ballast bonuses containing elements of both hire and voyage expense reimbursement, the question arises as to whether such bonuses should be paid ‘gross’ (i.e. liable to deduction for commission/ brokerage) or ‘nett’ of such deductions.
-In practice it all depends on the negotiating strength of each party and the state of the freight market.
-In some cases ballast bonuses will be nett and in others they will be gross.
-It is not unusual, even, for ballast bonuses to be nett of address commission but gross of brokerage.
+In some cases, ships may be delivered to timecharter some distance from their original position, shipowners may negotiate a positioning bonus (ballast bonus – BB) to cover time and expenses (e.g. bunker costs, canal tolls etc.) incurred between departure from the original position to the ships’s delivery under the new employment.
+Usually, if a time charterer redelivers a ship in a poor position relative to following employment opportunities, it may be possible for shipowner to negotiate a redelivery positioning bonus (ballast bonus – BB).
+Such a lumpsum payment by time charterer to a shipowner, whether applicable to delivery on to or redelivery off timecharter, is termed a ‘ballast bonus’, and a delivery ballast bonus is usually payable in full together with the first hire due under a new timecharter.
+Like for freight payments, hire payments are usually subject to a discount for address commissions (ADDCOM) and/or brokerages (shipbroker fees), but not so in respect of bunkers or canal tolls.
+Consequently, with ballast bonuses containing elements of both hire and voyage expense reimbursement, the question arises as to whether such bonuses should be paid ‘gross’ (i.e. liable to deduction for commission/ brokerage) or ‘net’ of such deductions.
+In practice, it all depends on the negotiating strength of each party (shipowners and charterers) and the state of the freight market.
+In some cases, ballast bonuses are paid as net and in others they are paid as gross.
+Usually, ballast bonuses are paid net of address commission but gross of brokerage.